CFO vs Controller: Which Financial Leader Does Your Business Really Need?

 CFO Responsibilities

 The CFO handles strategic responsibilities that sit above day-to-day accounting.
-Core duties include building 12–36 month financial models, running scenario planning exercises, and creating budget-versus-actual reporting that guides executive decisions.
+Core duties include:

 Key CFO Duties